Types of Energy Efficient Windows: How to Choose the Best Windows

 Tip 2: Understand Various Window Types and Their Performance Attributes

 Windows are available in a wide array of types, styles, and packages.
 To get the most energy efficiency and durability for your dollar, you have to break down the window into its parts.
 The first consideration is the type of window itself— in other words, how it functions.
-Dig through any manufacturer’s website and you’ll find double hung, casement, sliding, tilt-and-turn and so on.
+Dig through any manufacturer’s website and you’ll find double hung, casement, sliding and so on.
 Mostly these are aesthetic choices based on the style of the home and outside the scope of this article, but there are two types of air seals around the window that you should know about.

 Texas builder Matt Risinger agrees: “Get as many awning or casement windows as you can.
 They seal better, and their screens are on the inside, so they stay cleaner and are easier to take off in winter.”